 Offers: Small loans, small grants

 There are many ways to find small loans or grants for your business.
 Farm Service Agency runs its own microloan program for up to $50,000.
 Kiva is a well-known international platform which you can use to crowdsource up to $10,000 loans interest-free.
 Other sources of microloans or grants could be state governments, local nonprofits, family, or members of your community.
-Even credit cards, which offer introductory periods with 0% interest, can be used as microloans if you are careful to pay off your charges before the introductory period ends.
+It is not a recommended strategy because of the risks of getting trapped in cycles of debt and high interest payments, but credit cards, which offer introductory periods with 0% interest, can be used as microloans if you are careful to pay off your charges before the introductory period ends.

 Offers: Large and small grants

 Grant opportunities do exist for farmers and ranchers, but farmers should be aware of their caveats.
-For starters, grants are competitive; applying for one may require a lot of effort with no payout.
+Grants are competitive; applying for one may require a lot of effort with no payout.
 Many grant awards are structured as reimbursements, so you may need financing anyway to get your project started before the grant funds come in.
-Last not least, the goals of grant programs are rarely just to help an individual get their farm started: instead, they tend to require you to perform research, or increase economic development, or provide some other community service, and you will be required to report back on these project results.
+Last not least, the goals of grant programs are rarely just to help an individual get their farm started: few, if any, will offer you money to buy farmland.
+Instead, they tend to require you to perform research, or increase economic development, or provide some other community service, and you will be required to report back on these project results.

 As long as you are aware of these caveats and a grant opportunity still seems to suit your financing needs, go for it!

 Type: Private funds, Individuals

 Offers: Equity financing, big and small loans